-Joe’s son, Alexander, attended Landmark School from 2007 to 2010 and his daughter Sarah is a current student at our high school.
+Joe’s son, Alexander, attended Landmark School from 2007 to 2010 and his daughter Sarah attended the high school for one year.
 Professionally, Joe is responsible for Alternative Investments at Amundi Pioneer Investments.
 Prior to Amundi Pioneer, he most recently served as a Senior Vice President at Pyramis Global Advisors, where he was integral to the articulation, architecture, and implementation of growth for the firm’s alternative investments.
 Prior to 2007, he co-founded Boldwater Capital Management, a company specializing in credit-oriented hedge fund investment strategies and before that Joe spent seven years at Deutsche Bank Alex Brown.
 Earlier in his career, Joe held various roles at Anchor/Russell Capital Advisors, Bank of Boston, and IBM.
 Joe earned a BA from Johnson State College and his MBA from Northeastern University.
 He chairs the Investment Committee of The Landmark School.
-He is a past Board Chair of Jewish Big Brother and Big Sister and currently sits on their Endowment Board and Investment Committee.
+He is a past Board Chair of Jewish Big Brother and Big Sister and currently chairs their Endowment Board and Investment Committee.
 He also serves as a member of the Investment Committee for Combined Jewish Philanthropies.
-Mr. Morgart has been a guest lecturer at the Harvard Business School and the Sloan School of Management at MIT.
-He has four children and in is free time Joe enjoys tennis, golf, yoga, snowboarding, and bicycling.
+Joe has been a guest lecturer at the Harvard Business School and the Sloan School of Management at MIT.
+He has four children and in is free time Joe enjoys tennis, golf, yoga and bicycling.

 Managing Partner, Guidepost Growth Equity

 Mike Joined Landmark’s board of trustees in June of 2017.
 He has extensive experience working with growth-stage businesses as both an investor and an operator.
 He is a founder and multiple-time CEO with a deep understanding of the unique operational challenges that growing companies face.
 He has taken several companies public and has worked at Advent International, Razorfish, i-Cube, International Consulting Services, and is the co-founder of SAP America.
-Mike and his wife Randa, have a daughter who is currently attending Landmark’s High School.
+Mike and his wife Randa, have a child who attended Landmark from 2014 - 2019.